shevvek/ly-navigation-tables/README.md

 If the same musical input is included in multiple different scores, the most recently compiled score will overwrite navigation metadata.
 For example, compiling just the flute part would generate navigation data that only includes the flute music, overwriting navigation data from the full score.
 This is the reason for the above recommendation that editors provide both a "score compile" command that generates navigation data and a "parts compile" command that does not.

-(Technically, it could be possible for an editor to implement a smarter method of handling navigation metadata for the same input location from multiple scores.
+(Technically, it could be possible for an editor to implement a smarter method of handling navigation metadata from multiple scores for the same input location.
 The Emacs reference implementation does not currently do this.
 It seems challenging and probably not worth it.)

 `navigation.scm` uses a custom `default-toplevel-book-handler` to perform export of navigation data.
 Users with code that also defines `default-toplevel-book-handler` will need to do some Scheme work to enable compatibility.